Chetan-G-Gokhale/Two-Stage-Miller-Compensated-Opamp/README.md

   <br>

-  As we know the diifferntial mode gain of opamp was found out to be 68db, we can find the common mode gain by providing the same input to both the terminals of the Opamp.
+  As we know the diifferntial mode gain of opamp was found out to be 68db, we can find the common mode gain by providing the common input to both the terminals of the Opamp.
   <br>